Perry County Courthouse (Pennsylvania)

-The Perry County Courthouse is an historic, American courthouse building that is located in New Bloomfield, Perry County, Pennsylvania.
+The Perry County Courthouse is an historic courthouse building in New Bloomfield, Perry County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1975.

 History and architectural features

 Construction on this American courthouse began in 1826 and was completed the next year.
 The building was then extensively altered in 1868.
 Designed in the Greek Revival style, it is a two-story, white brick structure that is three bays wide and six bays long.
 The low-hipped roof is crowned by a cupola that dates to 1826.
 An annex was completed circa 1892.

-It was listed on the National Register of Historic Places in 1975.